Memorial Services at Nulkaba

 St. Patrick’s of Nulkaba is available for memorial services and is located across from the Cessnock cemetery and has a crematorium on site.

-To comply with this amendment, St Patricks of Nulkaba advises:
+To comply with ongoing amendments to NSW restrictions, St Patricks of Nulkaba advises:

-- Indoor funerals can have up to 30 mourners in the Chapel
+- Indoor funerals can have up to 50 mourners seated in the Chapel

 - Outdoor funerals can have up to 100 mourners*